 Tao founded and published the Beverage Communicator, one of the only three wine appreciation newspapers in America at the time.
 The other were Wines and Vines and Wine Spectator.
 She published it for nearly 30 years.

 Since I knew so many people I distributed it everywhere – in at least forty-seven countries in addition to the United States and Canada.
 I had advertisers from all over.

 Together with her second husband, Bill Lynch, Tao ran a wine products shop in Hartsdale, New York and was a co-founder of the American Wine Society in 1967.
 Tao still serves as Vice President for Southern New York.

-Tao has led yoga and wine retreats to France among other places, and continues to host wine appreciation events for the American Wine Society.
+Tao led yoga and wine retreats to France among other places, and hosted wine appreciation events for the American Wine Society.